hoteltonight/HTCoreImage/README.md

 ## Installation

-The recommended installation method is cocoapods, which handles this dependency automatically.
+The recommended installation method is cocoapods.
 Add this line to your Podfile:

     pod 'HTCoreImage'